Rudy Lai

 Costs

-Ryder leverages AI-driven predictive analytics and machine learning models to improve demand forecasting accuracy, optimize route planning, and mitigate supply chain disruptions for better efficiency.
-[1][2][3]
+Ryder leverages AI-driven predictive analytics to enhance demand forecasting accuracy, enabling better inventory management, route planning, and proactive disruption mitigation in supply chain operations.
+[1]

 2024